Indoor Air Pollution and Health

 The likelihood of immediate reactions to indoor air pollutants depends on several factors.
-Age and preexisting medical conditions are two important influences.
-In other cases, whether a person reacts to a pollutant depends on individual sensitivity, which varies tremendously from person to person.
+Age and pre-existing medical conditions are two important influences.
+In other cases, individual sensitivity determines whether a person reacts to a pollutant.
 Some people can become sensitised to biological pollutants and to chemical pollutants as well.

-Certain immediate effects are similar to those from colds or other viral diseases, so it is often difficult to determine if the symptoms are a result of exposure to indoor air pollution.
+Certain immediate effects are similar to those from colds or other viral diseases.
+This can make it difficult to determine if the symptoms are a result of exposure to indoor air pollution.
 For this reason, it is important to pay attention to the time and place symptoms occur.

-If the symptoms fade or go away when a person is away from home, for example, an effort should be made to identify indoor air sources that may be possible causes.
-Some effects may be made worse by an inadequate supply of outdoor air or from the heating, cooling, and ventilation systems within the home.
+If the symptoms fade when a person is away from home, an effort should be made to identify possible sources.
+Some effects may be made worse by an inadequate supply of fresh air.
+Fresh air can come from outside, heating, cooling, and ventilation systems within the home.

-Other health effects may show up either years after exposure has occurred or only after long or repeated periods of exposure.
+Other health effects may show up either years after exposure has occurred or only after repeated periods of exposure.
 These effects, which include some respiratory diseases, heart disease, and cancer, can be severely debilitating or fatal.
-It is prudent to try to improve the indoor air quality in your home even if symptoms are mild or barely noticeable.
+It is so important to improve the indoor air quality in your home.
+This is the still the case even if symptoms are mild or barely noticeable.

-This is where getting a professional in to check what is going on can be helpful in determining the cause and what actions can be taken to remedy the situation.
+This is where getting a professional in to assess the situation can be helpful.
+It is important to determine the cause and what actions can be taken to remedy the situation.

 10 Steps You Can Take To Improve The Indoor Air Quality of Your Home

-Make clean air in your home your goal by simply keeping outdoor pollution out and also by increasing the ventilation within your home by ensuring a thorough exchange the air on a daily basis.
+Clean the air in your home your goal by both keeping outdoor pollution out and also by increasing the ventilation within your home by ensuring a thorough exchange the air on a daily basis.